 In the coming decades, a large number of aerial vehicles will fill the skies of our cities.
 These machines will need new transportation technologies, energy storage, and transferring equipment, plus there will need to be new regulations for rail and aerial corridors.
 That means there is a whole new body of research and development that can be done in this field.
 Systems that use existing rail infrastructure and existing commercial and residential towers like the Aerozon will probably be part of the first wave of products that will get prototyped and developed.

-I would like to thank David Charitos for collaborating with me on this project.
-I would also like to thank Martin Rico for creating the images of the Aerozon concept.
+The Aerozon concept was imagined in February 2018 by Charles Bombardier in collaboration with David Charitos .
+The images of the Aerozon were created by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 He has designed many vehicle concepts for Imaginactive.